 Serious health risks apart, SCC is as personally and cosmetically undesirable as BCC.
 Scaly, or wart like lesions can bleed or ulcerate in a similar way and if left, have the potential to spread locally.

-Bearing in mind the common occurence of SCC on parts of the face, this is a significant issue.
-What starts as a small wart, could if left long enough become seriously disfiguring.
+Bearing in mind the common occurrence of SCC on parts of the face, this is a significant issue.
+What starts as a small wart, could over time become seriously disfiguring.

 Treatment For BCCs & SCCs

 You may have seen our section on skin cancer diagnosis.
-Although medical science is never exact science, we can say that our skilled consultants will in almost every case correctly diagnose BCC and SCC.
+Whilst medical science is not exact science, we can say that our skilled consultants will in almost every case correctly diagnose BCC and SCC.

 In a significant proportion of cases, the decision will be to surgically remove the cancerous tissue.
-Performed well, this is the most adept way to ensure a cure really becomes a cure.
+Performed well, this is the most adept way to ensure a cure really is a cure.

 In minor cases, or where surgery is not feasible, curettage (scraping), cauterising, or freezing the infected area can be effective.
 Creams and a light based treatment called photodynamic therapy are other possibilities.

-Radiotherapy, or chemotherapy can be used to treat SCC.
-Perhaps in combination with surgery and normally in more advanced cases, not least when the cancer has spread elsewhere.
+Radiotherapy, chemotherapy, or immunotherapy can be used to treat SCC and very rarely BCC.
+This may be in combination with surgery and normally in more advanced cases, when the cancer has spread elsewhere.

-You can be assured of skilled support and the finest surgeons.
-Including the availability of Mohs surgery, a technique specifically developed for skin cancers, to maximise cure rates and minimise cosmetic damage.
+You can be assured of personal support and the finest surgeons.
+This includes the availability of Mohs surgery, a technique developed for skin cancers, to maximise cure rates and minimise cosmetic damage.

-We work with areas of your body which are often highly visible and take great care during all surgery.
-In cases where significant removal of tissue is needed to ensure the right result, corrective surgery is available.
+We work with areas of your body which are highly visible and take great care during all surgery.
+In cases where significant removal of tissue is needed to ensure the right result, plastic surgery is available.

 By all means read more on the surgical techniques we use to bring aesthetic and medical satisfaction.
 Or get in touch with our friendly staff and talk through your requirements, you will be made welcome.